hollance/RWDevCon-App-Architecture/0-For-Instructor/5-Conclusion-Notes.markdown

 To be fair, some of this stuff is overkill for many apps.
 If your app is simple enough, it may be perfectly fine to have the persistence logic inside your model objects, for example.
 Like any other design problem, these things are trade-offs.

-But at least this talk should have given you some ideas now of how to take all that code out of your view controllers and place it into dedicated objects.

 Remember, MVC or Model-View-Controller is not the whole picture.
 Not everything has to be a model, a view, or a controller.

 As a rule, if your code becomes hard to understand, or you don't know where to put some new piece of logic, often the solution is to break it up into separate objects.